sematext/docs/docs/experience/webvitals.md

   title="Core Web Vitals Panel"
 />

-In addition to metrics panel, the information is presented in an easy to read graphs that visualize the data for the selected time period:
+In addition to the panel presenting the 75th percentile, the information is presented in an easy to read graphs that visualize the data for the selected time period:

 <img
   class="content-modal-image"